jiyoungsim/Portfolio-Diversification-Based-on-Clustering-Analysis/README.md

    + Evaluated performance using Sharpe ratio and annualized volatility of the portfolio in comparison benchmarks, concluding the portfolio is well diversified in terms of volatility.
    + Communicated results and made suggestions for improvement in forms of verbal presentation and written report.

-+ **Keywords: Clustering (K-means, Hierarchical), Unsupervised Learning, Portfolio Diversification, Sharpe Ratio, Volatility, Python**
++ **Keywords: Clustering (K-means, Hierarchical), Unsupervised Machine Learning, Portfolio Diversification, Sharpe Ratio, Volatility, Python**

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.